 It is important to follow the instructions provided below when moving a refrigerator to a new location.
 Observing these rules and tips will prevent any damage from occurring while the appliance is being transported.

-- Turn refrigerator to Off.
-This should be done a couple of hours before moving to allow the evaporator time to defrost.
+- Turn the refrigerator to Off.
+This should be done a couple of hours before moving to allow the evaporator some time to defrost.

-- Secure loose items, such as the grille, shelves, storage pans, ice trays, ice storage bucket.
-Covers and removable parts should be protected with tape - this prevents their coming loose and causing damage.
+- Secure loose items such as the grille, shelves, storage pans, ice trays, ice storage bucket, etc. Covers and removable parts should be protected with tape.
+This prevents them from coming loose and causing damage.

 - Secure the refrigerator.
 If your refrigerator is on rollers, be sure it is properly secured in the moving van to prevent rolling and damage.

-When using a dolly or hand truck, always truck from the side.
+- When using a dolly or hand truck, always truck from the side.
 Possible damage could occur if trucked from the front or rear.
-Should it be necessary to lay the unit down, lay it on its side

-Important: If it has been necessary to transport the refrigerator on its side, it should be stood upright for an equal amount of time as it was on its side before plugging it in.
-If on its side for more than a day, leave standing for 24 hours before running.
-(If laying on its side just briefly to service, clean or adjust, just a few minutes of stand time will be enough.)
+- If it has been necessary to transport the refrigerator on its side (for example, a Top-Freezer or Side-by-Side model), it should be stood upright for an equal amount of time as it was on its side before plugging it in.
+If it was on its side for more than a day, leave it standing upright for 24 hours before running the refrigerator.